-•Must have the willingness to work, attend classes, and maintain proper conduct.

-•Must be able to work with a wide variety of people.
+- Must have the willingness to work, attend classes, and maintain proper conduct. - Must be in good physical condition. - Must be able to work with a wide variety of people.

+Work Experience: (Helpful, but not necessary for acceptance.)
 Familiarity with any type of construction work or any mechanical, hands-on experience would be beneficial.

-Complete application.
+- Complete application.
 (Applications are available on Tuesdays from 8:00 a.m.-noon and 1:00 p.m.-4:00 p.m.)

 NOTE: You must have a photo I.D. to get an application.

-Pay a \$20 application fee.
-Take the National Aptitude Test.
-Take an oral interview.
-Take and pass a physical exam.
-Take and pass a drug test.
-Names of applicants are placed on an eligibility list according to final scores.
+- Pay a \$20 application fee.

+- Take the National Aptitude Test.

+- · Take an oral interview.

+- Take and pass a physical exam.

+- · Take and pass a drug test.

+- Names of applicants are placed on an eligibility list according to final scores.

 Selection begins with the top of the list.

-DuPage County Joint Apprenticeship and Training Committee 28600 Bella Vista Parkway Suite 1500 Warrenville, Illinois 60555 (630) 393-1701, ext.
-4
+DuPage County Joint Apprenticeship and Training Committee 28600 Bella Vista Parkway Suite 1500 Warrenville, Illinois 60555 (630) 393-1701